binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 While we wait for the ingress to come up, we need some service to act as the target of out traffic.
-For this, we can use a ready-made Docker image providing a simple static website: `prakhar1989/static-site`.
+For this, we can use a ready-made Docker image providing a simple static website: `prakhar1989/static-site` (thanks to the author of that image, so I didn't have to make one myself 👏).

 Let' create a deployment for this image, as well as a ClusterIP service that exposes it inside the cluster: